-This fresh, creamy, Authentic Lemon Herb Tahini Sauce is a herby twist to a classic Mediterranean tahini sauce recipe.
-Use it as a dressing, dip, or marinade!
-It’s easy to make and so versatile!
+This Trader Joe’s copycat tahini sauce recipe is perfectly creamy and zesty!
+Making it one of best sauces to use as a dressing, dip, or marinade!
+It's easy to make and so versatile!

-Growing up with Tahini as a main staple in the kitchen, there is no shortage of recipes using it here.
-It is used in much more than Hummus, and often made into desserts.
-Like this classic Middle Eastern dessert called Halva that I used as inspiration for this Tahini Banana Bread
+Growing up with Tahini as a main staple in the kitchen, there is no shortage of recipes using it in Mediterranean cuisine.
+It’s used in much more than Hummus, and often made into desserts.
+Like this classic Middle Eastern dessert called Halva that I used as inspiration for this Tahini Banana Bread.

-Use this dairy-free and vegan sauce on just about anything, from sandwiches, to salad dressing, to a dip for your veggies, and so much more.
-It’s also a great vegan dressing and sauce for pasta!
+You can use this sauce on just about anything, from sandwiches, to salad dressing, to a dip for your veggies, and so much more.
+It's also a great vegan dressing and sauce for pasta!

 No food processor?
 If you don’t have one, a good alternative is to very finely chop the parsley and dill and of course, mince the fresh garlic.
 This way, using the food processor can be avoided entirely.